Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

    the amount can be staked even if it hasn't been released yet.

 To be chosen to bake a block, the baker must take part in a *lottery*.
-The greater the baker's stake, the greater the baker's chance of winning the lottery and being selected to bake a block.
+The greater the baker's stake, the greater the baker's chance of :ref:`winning the lottery<glossary-lottery-power>` and being selected to bake a block.

 The same stake is used when calculating whether a baker is included in the :ref:`finalization <glossary-finalization>` committee or not.